Non-Parametric Data-Driven Background Modelling using Conditional Probabilities: Background modelling with generative adversarial networks

-In this section, a method is introduced which allows GANs to be trained directly on data, solving the issue of simulation-based mismodelling.
-Training the GAN on data, however, presents the risk that the background model becomes contaminated by signal events.
-This is resolved by ``blinding'' the data signal region (SR) while training the GAN.
-Training a standard GAN using blinded data explicitly, and falsely, informs the GAN that there are no events in the SR, leading to a generative model which predicts an absence of background events in the SR. For this reason, in this article, a conditioned GAN (cGAN), shown in Figure~\ref{fig:cGAN:cGAN}, is trained to learn a generative model of the conditional probability distribution of the data, given the value of the variable used to blind the dataset.
-The cGAN learns the distribution of the background features conditioned on the blinding variable and, despite being given no information about the data in the SR, can interpolate or extrapolate its prediction into the SR.
+In our approach, this is resolved by ``blinding'' the data signal region (SR) while training the GAN.
+Training a standard GAN using blinded data explicitly, and falsely, informs the GAN that there are no events in the SR, leading to a generative model which predicts an absence of background events in the SR. For this reason, in this article, a conditional GAN (cGAN)~\cite{Mirza:2014dfp}, shown in figure~\ref{fig:cGAN:cGAN}, is used to provide a generative model of the conditional probability distribution of the data, given the value of the variable used to blind the dataset.
+To do this, it is trained to estimate the function that maps the random latent space and the blinding variable onto the distribution of the other feature variables, in a similar way to how standard GANs are trained.
+Random points in the latent space are then generated and provided to the cGAN alongside the conditioning variable to estimate the other feature variables, and then the original conditioning variable is appended to the list of estimated feature variables.
+Despite being given no information about the data in the SR, except for the values of the conditioning variable, the predictions of the cGAN can be interpolated or extrapolated into the SR.

+To the best of the authors' knowledge, this cGAN-based technique is the first technique of its kind to be presented.
+Recently, independently and in parallel to the development of this work, a new approach to anomaly detection in particle physics data analysis was published that also uses a generative model of a conditional probability distribution to model background processes in a SR through interpolation~\cite{Hallin:2021wme}.
+In that case, the focus is on anomaly detection, rather than for background modelling in a more typical LHC analysis workflow.
+Furthermore, the generative model is based on neural density estimation through a masked autoregressive flow~\cite{papamakarios2017masked}, as opposed to GANs.

 {\boldmath